TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 Working over the network is inherently unreliable.
 The API you're making a request to might be down, there could be network connectivity issues, or the response you receive could contain errors.
 A multitude of things can go wrong, and if you don't preemptively plan for errors, your website can break or appear unresponsive to users.

 To simulate a network error, scroll up to the previous code snippet and change the `fetch` URL to something random.
-The page will remain a blank white screen, without giving the user any indication that the page has finished loading or that there was an error.
+After a refresh of your browser window, the page will remain a blank white screen, without giving the user any indication that the page has finished loading or that there was an error.

 To fix this, we need to check for _something_ before Image component returns JSX.
 We'll call it: `error`.